Table of Contents

 How to make a .imgPTN file

-1. Download and extract the MakePartImage MPI Tool Kit (then install ImDisk and WinRAR + run CreateDesktopShortcuts.cmd)
+- Download and extract the MakePartImage MPI Tool Kit to a folder on your PC (then install ImDisk (included) and WinRAR (not included) + then run CreateDesktopShortcuts.cmd.

 2. Convert the ISO file (or UEFI-bootable USB drive or .zip file, DVD\CD or source files) to a partition image file (.imgPTN) using MakePartImage.